 Spain is the new upstart on the international wine market.
 A long tradition of wine made with extended oak aging and oxidative character is being replaced by a wave of the new style wines.
 Young dynamic winemakers using modern wine making techniques, stainless steel, French oak barrels, and international grapes blended with the indigenous Tempranillo, Garnacha, Mencia, Verdejo and so on.
 It is an exciting time for Spanish wines; more regions are emerging every month, and with most areas having a climate very suitable for grape growing the future does look bright.
 Spain has more land planted with grape vines than any other country and yet produces less wine than France and Italy.
 The dry soils and threat of drought force the vines to be planted further apart and also help to naturally keep the yields low.
 The cost of land, labor, and production of wine in Spain is cheaper than most other countries as well, resulting in many wine bargains to be had for the thrifty shopper.
 Spain is home to over 600 grape varieties, but concentrates mostly on Tempranillo and Garnacha for red, and Verdejo, Viura, and Albarino for white.
 Spain is also one of the world’s largest producers of sparkling wine, with Cava being sold as a value driven alternative to Champagne.

 Spain Wine ProducersTo help narrow your search please enter a region or winery name into the search box.
+You can sort by producer or region simply by clicking on the arrows on the top of each row.

 |Spain Area||Producer||Label||About the producer|